mattmcd/CV/README.md

 * Resourceful full stack data scientist developing and deploying mathematical models that provide actionable insights and production solutions.
-* Achieves strategic business objectives through innovative analytical problem-solving and advanced technical skills in software development and mathematical modelling.
+* Achieves strategic business objectives through innovative analytical problem solving and advanced technical skills in software development and mathematical modelling.
 * Works collaboratively with stakeholders in iterative model development and integration into production systems.